OCA/credit-control/account_credit_control/readme/CONFIGURE.rst

 Configure the policies and policy levels in ``Invoicing  > Configuration > Credit Control > Credit Control Policies``.
-You can define as many policy levels as you need.
+You can define as many policy levels as you need and you can even define levels with a negative number of days to run notifications days in advance.
 You must set on which accounts are applied every Credit Control Policy under Accounts tab.

 Configure a tolerance for the Credit control and a default policy applied on all partners in each company, under the Accounting tab in your